unixorn/awesome-zsh-plugins/README.md

 * [pyenv-lazy](https://github.com/davidparsson/zsh-pyenv-lazy) - Lazy load pyenv.
 The initial `eval "$(pyenv init -)"`` is executed the first time pyenv is called.
 * [randeme](https://github.com/ex-surreal/randeme) - Chooses a random theme for each session.
 If you not like the chosen theme you can run `randeme_rm` to never show that theme again.
 * [razer-status-code](https://github.com/michaelmcallister/razer-status-code) - change the colour of your [Razer Mouse](https://openrazer.github.io/) based on the status of the last executed command.
 Requires OpenRazer linux drivers.
+* [rbenv](https://github.com/ELLIOTTCABLE/rbenv.plugin.zsh) - A faster fork of the rbenv plugin from oh-my-zsh.
 * [redis](https://github.com/zservices/redis) - Will run `redis-server` pointing it to the `redis.conf` configuration file.
 This can be used with the [zdharma/zredis](https://github.com/zdharma/zredis) plugin to share variables between shells.
 * [reentry-hook](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
 * [reminder](https://github.com/AlexisBRENON/oh-my-zsh-reminder) - A plugin which displays reminders above every prompt.